 Loitering or Prowling

-Loitering or Prowling is a crime that is often charged by police when someone is in an area and the police think that person is going to commit a burglary or some other crime, but have no actual evidence of any crime.
+Loitering or Prowling is a crime in Florida that is often charged by law enforcement when someone is in an area and the police think that person is going to commit a burglary or some other crime, but have no actual evidence of any crime.
 Police officers often charge this crime when there is no factual basis to obtain a conviction and when the citizen is engaged in lawful, constitutionally protected conduct.
 Call the experienced Jacksonville criminal defense lawyers of SLG Law to discuss your loitering or prowling case.